opowell/appfr/README.md

 - In Windows display mode: (maximize, move)
 - Menu (keyboard shortcuts)

+## properties
+- displayMode: 'tabs', 'row', 'column', 'window'
+- content: content to display in this panel.
+- type: type of component to display in this panel.
+- children: array of child components to display in this panel.
+Takes precedence over content.

 ## TODO
 - Drag and drop tabs
 - Menus